soo-nexus/iospre-work/README.md

 - [x] Tapping the button changes the screen color to a random color

 ## App Brainstorming (Step 4)
-    - Some features that I would want to add besides the
+    - Some features that I would want to add besides the required features and the once that I added are:
       - I want to figure out how to add an authorization page
       - Multiple pages
       - Make a cleaner UI
       - Make an app logo
       - Add a color wheel to pick a color instead of it being random
 ## Notes

 Describe any challenges encountered while building the app.